aishik212/AndroidPhoneNamesFinder/README.md

 name
 or any other kind of names this library aims at generating the most perfect name possible

-Add it in your root build.gradle at the end of repositories:```css
+Add it in your root build.gradle at the end of repositories:```

 	allprojects {
 		repositories {